What is Blepharoplasty?

-Patients often feel that their energy level is not reflected in their appearance due to the progression of the eye aging process.
+Patients often feel that their energy level does not reflect their appearance due to the progression of the eye aging process.
 Over time, the tissues of the face weaken and can alter a person’s appearance, leading to visible signs of aging and changes in resting facial expressions.

 Eventually, facial muscle tone weakens, which can cause the eyes to droop and appear tired.
-An eyelid lift can be the ideal aesthetic remedy for men and women who are bothered by these concerns because the procedure can provide long-lasting eye rejuvenation.
+An eyelid lift can be the ideal aesthetic remedy for men and women who have these concerns because the procedure can provide long-lasting eye rejuvenation.

 In some cases, patients may opt to undergo upper eyelid surgery because drooping skin is impacting their line of sight.
 Additionally, droopy eyelids can cause cumbersome blinking and might become irritated by the distortion of the eyelashes.